πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 C Unions

-Multiple members sharing one memory slot.
-Learn it alongside struct.
+Multiple members sharing a single memory slot.
+Best learned alongside struct.

 βœ… Must-know essentials

-• All union members share one memory slot
+• All union members share a single memory slot

-• sizeof is the size of the largest member
+• sizeof equals the size of the largest member

 • Only one member is valid at a time